CNuge/go-fasta/README.md

 ```

 ### `-n` Query NCBI.
-This flag takes a comma delimited list of unique NCBI IDs.
+This flag takes a single NCBI ID, or space delimited list of unique NCBI IDs surrounded by quotes.
 The .fasta files associated with the accession IDs will be downloaded and saved to a .fasta file.
-You can also pass in a .txt filename which contains a list of IDs (all specified on seprate lines).
+You can also pass in a .txt filename which contains a list of IDs (each ID specified on a seprate line).
 Use in conjunction with the -f flag to alter the output file name.
 Note: this will run significantly faster if not called in conjunction with the -summary flag, as this requires the data to be stored in memory instead of written directly to the file.

 Query NCBI for the sequence associated with the unique accession ID 'AY646679.1'.
 Save this to a fasta file in the current working directory named 'custom_name.fasta'